nwehr/neopass/readme.md

 ## neopass

-`neopass` is a password manager inspired by [pass](https://www.passwordstore.org).
-All passwords are encrypted using [age-encryption.org/v1](https://github.com/FiloSottile/age) and by default are stored in `~/.neopass/default-store.yaml`.
-Passwords are never displayed on the console and therefore should never be leaked into your command history or a log file.
+`neopass` is a simple password manager that uses [age-encryption.org/v1](https://github.com/FiloSottile/age).
+By default, passwords are stored in `~/.neopass/default-store.yaml`.
+They are copied directly to the clipboard and never displayed in the console or in log files.

+Neopass Cloud is a serverless password store.
+Passwords are only encrypted/decrypted by the client.
+To use Neopass Cloud pass the `--neopass.cloud` option when initializing a new password store.

 ## Install